assert.notOk()

 state Expression being tested

-This assertion requires only one argument.
-If the argument evaluates to false, the assertion passes; otherwise, it fails.
+If the argument is false or casts to false, the assertion passes; otherwise, it fails.

 To strictly compare against boolean false, use assert.false().